Liberal Party (Utah): Political realignment and dissolution

-The Deseret Evening News and other LDS papers characterized Liberal Party governments as wasteful.
+Where they were able to govern at a municipal level, the Deseret Evening News and other LDS papers characterized Liberal Party administrations as wasteful.
 The party outspent revenue in Tooele, Ogden, and Salt Lake City, accumulating relatively large public debts.
 However, the Liberal Party characterized its expenditures as essential for civic improvements.
 In Salt Lake City, the Liberals constructed the city's first sewer, called the "gravity sewer," which the Deseret News characterized as graft.
 The Salt Lake Liberals also constructed an ornate and expensive joint Salt Lake City and County Building.
 Former Liberals such as Baskin defended the reputation and legacy of the Liberal Party well into the 20th century.